Jump to content

 1994: Establishment of the Institute for Early Music

-2005: Establishment of the subsidiary "Music Academy Villingen-Schwenningen GmbH" with Precollege, Musikschule, Jazz and Rock school and the Institut for Music Pedagogy
+2005: Establishment of the subsidiary "Music Academy Villingen-Schwenningen GmbH" with Precollege, Musikschule, Jazz and Rock school and the institute for Music Pedagogy

 2006: Prof. Elisabeth Gutjahr is elected rector